 The Company offers what it believes to be competitive base salaries to its named executive officers.
 The base salary must be sufficient to attract talented executives and provide a secure base of cash compensation.
-In addition, base salary levels for the Company's executive officers are set at levels the Compensation Committee believes to be, based on its general business experience, competitive in relation to the salary levels of executive officers in other companies within the specialty consumer finance industry or other companies of comparable size, growth, performance and complexity, taking into consideration the executive officer's position, responsibility and need for special expertise.
-Annual salary increases, typically determined in January of each year, are not assured and adjustments to base salary compensation take into account subjective factors such as the executive's performance against job expectations, and changes in the market, job responsibilities, and experience.
-In 2011, the average base salary increase for the named executive officers was 11%.
+In addition, base salary levels for the Company's executive officers are set at levels the Compensation Committee believes to be, based on its general business experience, competitive in relation to the salary levels of executive officers in other companies within the specialty consumer finance industry and other companies of comparable size, growth, performance and complexity, taking into consideration the executive officer's position, responsibility and need for special expertise.
+Annual salary increases, typically determined in January of each year, are not assured and adjustments to base salary compensation take into account subjective factors such as the executive's performance against job expectations, and changes in the market, increased job responsibilities and experience.
+For 2013, the chief executive officer's base salary was increased by 4% from \$926,000 to \$963,040, primarily as a cost of living adjustment.